tldr-pages/tldr/pages/common/pushd.md

 `pushd +4`

-- Rotate stack 4 times to the left but current directory stays at the top by replacing the 5th element:
+- Rotate the stack 4 times to the left (the current directory stays at the top by replacing the 5th element):

 `pushd -n +4`